1–2 spots available for Q2 · Claim yours

 }

-No useState, no fetch, no loading state, no error state unless you want them.
+No useState, no fetch, no manual loading state, no manual error state.
 You get revalidation for free.

 Next.js Server Actions